-After giving Linda the camera, I kissed her goodbye and walked to meet my Jason, warming up and singing the lyrics along the way.
+After giving Linda the camera, I kissed her goodbye and walked to meet Jason, warming up and singing the lyrics along the way.
 I constantly sing through the lyrics softly prior to my performance.
-I want the words to flow naturally in my signing, fighting against the fear of forgetting a word or phrase during the live performance.
+I want the words to flow naturally in my singing, fighting against the fear of forgetting a word or phrase during the live performance.

 I met Jason by the red pickup truck and I was surprised when he said, “Hop in.”
 Now, every other time since Jackson, when I’ve sung the Anthem at a ballpark, I have been personally escorted to my singing position.
 This would be the first time I was ever driven to where I would sing!

 Jason drove the truck outside the park down the third base side until he reached the left field corner.
 Another staff member was there to open the gate so the truck could enter and drive along the red cinder warning track.